whosdustin/bash/README.md

 ``` shell
 $ git clone https://github.com/whosdustin/bash.git .bash
 ```
-In the computer root add a `.bash_profile` and place the following code inside.
+In the root add a `.bash_profile` and paste the following code inside.
 ```
 if [ ! -f $HOME/.bashrc ]; then
   source $HOME/.bash/.bashrc